BjornL1/to_the_list_gd2/README.md

 The owner of an item has full editing access to it, whether it's in their own lists or in public lists created by other users.
 If an item ('IA') is added to a public list by user 'A' within a list owned by another user ('B'), the owner of the list ('B') can only clone the item 'IA' (they cannot rename or delete it).
 However, the new item created ('IB') through cloning based on 'IA' will be owned by user 'B', thus allowing full editing privileges to this user.
 In below sections the difference between an item owned by the user and an "external" item are presented.

+At the bottom of the separated item page, a "Back to Top" button will appear when the user scrolls down, providing an effortless way to return to the top of the page.

 **Create and cloning items**